Ngufor-emmanuella/Ngufor-emmanuella/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 👯 I’m looking to collaborate on **JavaScript, React and other programming languages project**
+- 👯 I’m looking to collaborate on **JavaScript, React, and other programming languages projects**

 - 👨‍💻 All of my projects are available at [https://ngufor-emmanuella.github.io/](https://ngufor-emmanuella.github.io/)